metamorph-inc/openmeta-mms/docs/source/reference_modeling/components/components.rst

 --------------------------------

-Inside a component, you will typically see one or more domain models and a number of interfaces exposing parts of the component the containing environment.
+Inside a component, you will typically see one or more domain models and a number of interfaces exposing parts of the component to the containing environment.
 For example, you could have a schematic model, CAD model, and Modelica model, along with many properties, connectors, and other essential parts.
 The component model captures several qualities of the